Oppdal Municipality: Economy

 The main industries in Oppdal today are agriculture, tourism, and some light manufacturing.
 It has the largest sheep population of any municipality in Norway, with 45,000 head of sheep put out to graze in the mountains every year.
-It is one of Norway's best ski resorts and is surrounded by national parks.
+Oppdal Ski Center is one of Norway's best ski resorts and is surrounded by national parks.
 A slate quarry exists.